Rules of Texas Holdem

 The Turn (4th community card) + Round of Betting

 The River (5th community card) + Final Round of Betting

 SHOWDOWN (Players show their cards)

 The two players on the button's immediate left must post "blind" bets.
-This is the automatic bets that must be put in the pot (the automatic bets) before they see their cards.
+These are the automatic bets that must be put in the pot before players see their cards.
 Typically, the player in the very first position posts a blind bet one-half the size of the player in the second position, although in some games, the first bet ("small blind") may be as little as one-third or as much as two-thirds the size of the second bet ("big blind").
 Depending on whether you are playing a cash game or tournament, the strategy for playing the blinds changes.
 In a cash game the blinds are constant whereas in a tournament, the blinds continually increase, the longer you stay in the tournament.
 It's important to understand how to play the blinds as it gets many players into trouble.
 Read our guide on the blinds for more on this.